 Simple looking OER website that provides access to k-12 materials, course materials, lesson plans, and more scholar materials other than open-access textbooks.
 This website provides you the open-licensed pdf textbooks in subjects such as Arts and Humanities, Business, Education, Engineering, Law, Life sciences, Medicine and Health Sciences, Physical Sciences and Mathematics, Social and Behavioral Sciences.

-As the name suggests, Freebooks4doctors is a website that provides access to over 300 free open-licensed medical textbooks on topics such as AIDS, Anatomy, Cardiology, Dermatology, Hematology, Infectious Diseases, Neurology, Oncology, Pharmacology and more.
+As the name suggests, Freebooks4doctors is a website that provides access to over 300 free open-licensed medical textbooks on topics such as AIDS, Anatomy, Cardiology, Dermatology, Hematology, Infectious Diseases, Neurology, Oncology, Pharmacology, and more.

 It’s an easy website to use with a simple HTML design a bit similar to Wikibooks.
-You can choose textbooks either by the topic, textbook ratings, textbook language, or released year.
+You can choose free textbooks either by the topic, textbook ratings, textbook language, or released year.
 After finding the textbook you want to download, clicking the link will you to a page where the pdf download link is available.

-Unlike other free textbook download websites here, Lyryx is an educational software founded by two mathematics professors at the University of Calgary in 1996 that also provides access to a limited collection of open textbooks in three topics which are business, mathematics & statistics and Economics.
+Unlike other free textbook download websites here, Lyryx is an educational software founded by two mathematics professors at the University of Calgary in 1996 that also provides access to a limited collection of open textbooks in three topics which are business, mathematics & statistics, and Economics.

 You can either download textbooks in pdf, epub, or HTML version, although some might only be available in pdf versions.
 Although this website has a login/register button on the header of the website, you do not have to register to download any of the open textbooks on the Lyryx website.

 As you know, college textbooks are expensive, even if you buy college textbooks for cheaper prices you still will spend around 500$ per semester on textbooks.
-To help students cut the cost of expensive textbooks, GALILEO, and the University System of Georgia has made the GALILEO Open Learning Material website which you can use to download open-licensed college textbooks.
+To help students cut the cost of expensive textbooks, GALILEO, and the University System of Georgia has made the GALILEO Open Learning Material website which you can use to download open-licensed free college textbooks.

-GALILEO has tons of textbooks available to download as text(pdf) and Word document in a lot of subjects, including engineering, arts, history, computer science, criminal justice, nursing, and health sciences.
+GALILEO has tons of textbooks available to download as text(pdf) and Word documents in a lot of subjects, including engineering, arts, history, computer science, criminal justice, nursing, and health sciences.
 This website is pretty much easy to use, and you can either choose textbooks by subject, author, institution, material type, or creative commons license type.

 JSTOR is a good open education resource(OER) and also a part of a non-profit organization called ITHAKA.
-Unlike another website that offers free textbooks for college and high school students, JSTOR provides access to over 12 million journal articles and primary sources, which also includes open access to college textbooks.
+Unlike another website that offers free textbooks for college and high school students, JSTOR provides access to over 12 million journal articles and primary sources, which also includes access to free college textbooks.

 This website provides access to over 6000 open access e-textbooks from over 80 publishers, and there are no restrictions on how many books you could download per day, and you do not have to register on JSTOR to download any book.